biobakery/pets_pooled_analysis/readme.md

 ## Introduction

-This repository contains the code and supplementary material for the companion animal pooled analysis study presented in the manuscript entitled
+This repository contains the code and supplementary material for the companion animal pooled analysis study presented in the following manuscript:

 "A comprehensive profile of the companion animal gut microbiome integrating reference-based and reference-free methods"